 - alternative therapies, such as acupuncture, massage, and aromatherapy

 - getting enough sleep

-- eating healthfully
+- eating a nutritious diet

 These measures include: